Tuesday, 31 December 2024

 Up until this post there have been 600, and we have enjoyed some amazing events, parties, and travels.

-We have travelled to overseas to New Zealand (3 trips), Canada (3 trips including the Rocky Mountains, the Badlands, Calgary, and Vancouver, as well as Montreal, Quebec City & Toronto), USA (including Cruise to Alaska, Hawaii, Seattle), China and Japan, Germany, England, Scotland, Ireland, France, Greece & Spain, Singapore & Thailand.
-We have also cruised from Tokyo to Sydney with stops at Vietnam, Bali and places mentioned previously.
+We have travelled to overseas to New Zealand (North and South Islands 3 trips), Canada (3 trips including the Rocky Mountains, the Badlands, Calgary, Ottawa, Vancouver, as well as Montreal, Quebec City & Toronto, USA Seattle, Hawaii, Los Angeles, and a cruise to Alaska, China and Japan, Germany, England, Scotland, Ireland, France, Greece & Spain, Singapore & Thailand.
+We have also cruised from Tokyo to Sydney with stops at Vietnam, Bali, Hobart, and places mentioned previously.

-In Queensland we have gone all over South-east Queensland, North Queensland (several trips), Channel Country, Western Queensland & Central Queensland, including: Brisbane, Townsville, Cairns, Innisfail, Toowoomba, Winton, Cania Gorge, Isla Gorge, Byfield, Charters Towers, Mt Bartle Frere (highest mountain in Queensland), Walsh's Pyramid, Atherton Tablelands, Normanton, Bourketown, Ingham, Paluma, Eurimbla, Blackdown (at least twice), Goodedulla, Bulburin, Lawn Hill, Riversleigh, Pocupine Gorge, Lamington, D'Aguilar, Dawes & Kroombit National Parks, Keppel Island, Glassford, Benaraby, Mount Jacob & Mt Morgan Goldmines, Mt Etna, Bunya Mountains, Girraween, Elliott Heads, Mount Perry, Hervey Bay, the Sunshine Coast, & Cape York
+In Queensland we have travelled all over South-east Queensland, North Queensland (several trips), Channel Country, Western Queensland & Central Queensland, including: Brisbane, Townsville, Cairns, Innisfail, Toowoomba, Winton, Cania Gorge, Isla Gorge, Byfield, Charters Towers, Mt Bartle Frere (highest mountain in Queensland), Walsh's Pyramid, Atherton Tablelands, Normanton, Bourketown, Ingham, Paluma, Eurimbla, Blackdown (at least twice Darryl at least 6 times), Goodedulla, Lawn Hill, Riversleigh, Pocupine Gorge, Lamington and D'Aguilar, National Parks, Keppel Island, Boyne Valley several times to Bulburin, Dawes, and Kroombit National Parks, Glassford, Mount Jacob mine, Mt Morgan, Benaraby, Mt Etna, Bunya Mountains, Girraween, Elliott Heads, Gin Gin, Mount Perry, Hervey Bay, Innott Hot Springs, the Sunshine Coast, & up to the tip of Cape York

-Victoria to Melbourn, the Gold-mining areas in Victoria of Beechworth, Bendigo and Ballarat, the Great Ocean Road, Mt Macdeon, the Grampians, Walhalla and drove from Dargo to the Alpine National Park.
+Victoria to Melbourne, the Gold-mining areas in Victoria of Beechworth, Bendigo and Ballarat, the Great Ocean Road, Mt Macdeon, the Grampians, Walhalla and drove from Dargo to the Alpine National Park.

-The Northern Territory (2 trips) to Darwin, Alice Springs, Ayres Rock, King Canyon, Katherine & Kakadu, Nitmiluk and Litchfield National Parks, Wolf Creek Crater, Mataranka.
+The Northern Territory (2 trips) to Darwin, Alice Springs, Ayres Rock, Kings Canyon, Katherine & Kakadu, Nitmiluk and Litchfield National Parks, Gosses Bluff Impact Crater, Wolf Creek Crater, Mataranka.

 Northern Western Australia with Kununurra, the Kimberley, Derby, Bungle Bungles, and most of the Gibb River Road.

-Tasmania including Hobart, Bruny Island, Salamanca Markets, Sydney to Hobart Yacht race finish, Cradle Mountain, Walls of Jerusalem National Park, Port Arthur, Mole Creek, the west coast, and drove up Jacob's ladder.
+Tasmania including Hobart, Bruny Island, Salamanca Markets, Sydney to Hobart Yacht race finish, Cradle Mountain, Walls of Jerusalem National Park, Port Arthur, Mole Creek, most of the large dams, the west coast, and drove up Jacob's ladder.

 This map shows just a little of where we've been in Australia & New Zealand.